 U.S. Senator (D-Michigan)

 Born in Flint, Michigan, Senator Donald W. Riegle Jr. began his political career as a U.S. Representative in 1966.
 He was subsequently re-elected as a Republican congressman in the following three elections from Michigan's 7th congressional district.
 In 1973, due to differences with the Nixon administration regarding Vietnam and civil rights, Riegle changed party affiliations and became a Democrat.
 In 1977, he was elected to the U.S. Senate and remained in that position until 1994.
-While in the Senate, Riegle served as chairman of the Senate Committee on Banking, Housing and Urban Affairs and was a member of the Senate Committee on Finance.
+While in the Senate, Riegle was a member of the Senate Committee on Finance as well as the Senate Committee on Banking, Housing and Urban Affairs, which he chaired from 1989 to 1995.

 The next day, Riegle flew to Arizona, where Keating had invited him to come see Lincoln's operations.
 After touring their headquarters, Keating and Riegle met privately.
 While Riegle does not remember what was said in this meeting, he speculates that if Keating had talked about his issues with the Bank Board, he would have said, "Anybody outside my state and whose problems are outside Michigan would have to take up them with their home state senators."
 A member of Riegle's staff, Kevin Gottlieb, who waited outside with Grogan while the meeting took place, recalls that as Keating emerged to escort Riegle back to his car, he was informed that Keating's camp would begin arranging for Riegle's fundraiser at the Ponchetrain hotel.